 There is a mystical place on the west coast of Vancouver Island that embodies nature’s most spectacular landscapes and creatures, the unique artistry of local craftsmen, and the blissful pleasures of home grown organic food.
 This place is Sooke Harbour House and every year during the Christmas holidays my friends and family visit their restaurant for a meal that can only be described as out of this world.
+This is the place that everyone has to experience at least once.
+I know a lot of people have a bucket list of places they would like to visit as they get older which many people have financed with an equity release.
+Of course, busting the myths is essential for those who are unsure of the process.

 This romantic getaway has 28 oceanfront rooms and is nestled into the banks of the Pacific Ocean with beautiful views of the Olympic Mountains in Washington State.
 I`ve stayed overnight a couple times even though my home is just 30 minutes away.
 It`s just that irresistible!